Gleichenia dicarpa

 Gleichenia dicarpa, commonly known as pouched coral fern or tangle fern, is a small fern of the family Gleicheniaceae found in eastern Australia, New Caledonia and New Zealand.
+It can also be found in parts of Southeast Asia.
 It forms tangled thickets in wet places such as swamps and riverbanks.

 Taxonomy

 Collected by Joseph Banks and Daniel Solander in November 1769 at Mercury Bay in New Zealand, G. dicarpa appeared in the 1810 work Prodromus Florae Novae Hollandiae, authored by prolific botanist Robert Brown.
 Its genus name honours the German botanist W.F. von Gleichen, and its species name is Ancient Greek for "two fruit".
 Common names in New Zealand include tangle fern, Spider fern, and swamp umbrella fern.
 Australian common names include pouched coral fern, and wiry coral fern.